sla-onemap/authentication_module_for_MacOS/authentication_module/README.md

 ## Synopsis

-This Authentication module for Winx64 will help you to retrieve Access Token from One Map 2.0 API.
+This Authentication module for MacOS will help you to retrieve Access Token from One Map 2.0 API.

 ## Application Example